zulip/zulip/docs/production/upgrade-or-modify.md

 8. As an additional step, you can also [upgrade the postgresql version](#upgrading-postgresql).

-### Upgrading from Debian Stretch to Debian Buster
+### Upgrading from Debian 9 to 10

 1. Upgrade your server to the latest Zulip `2.1.x` release.
-You can only upgrade to Zulip 3.0 and newer after completing this process, since newer releases don't support Ubuntu Debian Stretch.
+You can only upgrade to Zulip 3.0 and newer after completing this process, since newer releases don't support Debian 9.

 2. As the Zulip user, stop the Zulip server and run the following to back up the system: